tatianegercina/FinTech/01-Lesson-Plans/14-Deep-Learning/3/LessonPlan.md

 * It can be seen that the RNN remembers a lot from the _brown state_, but just a little from the _red state_.

-* This _short-term-memory_ issue is solved by using Long-Short-Term Memory Recurrent Neural Networks (aka LSTM or LSTM-RNN).
+* This _short-term memory_ issue is solved by using Long Short-Term Memory Recurrent Neural Networks (aka LSTM or LSTM-RNN).

-Explain to the class that we are not going over the math complexity of LSTMs.
-However, the key point is to know that an LSTM RNN works like an original RNN.
-The key difference is that an LSTM can selectively decide which types of longer-term events are worth remembering and which are OK to forget.
+Explain to the class that we are not going to go over the mathematical complexity of LSTMs.
+The key point to know is that an LSTM RNN works like an original RNN.
+The key difference is that an LSTM can selectively decide which types of longer-term events are worth remembering, and which are OK to forget.

 * Thanks to LSTMs, we will be able to use the power of RNNs in longer time windows.

 * LSTMs are capable of learning long-term dependencies using a mechanism called _gates_.

-Open your web browser and navigate to the [Talk to Transformer](https://talktotransformer.com/) website; slack out the URL to the students and explain to them that you will show them how RNNs can be used for automatic text generation, this is part of the _magic_ behind intelligent bots.
+Open your web browser and navigate to the [Talk to Transformer](https://talktotransformer.com/) website; slack out the URL to the students and explain that you will show them how RNNs can be used for automatic text generation.
+This is part of the magic behind intelligent bots.

 ![Automatic text generator](Images/auto_text_gen.gif)